 - Changes in relationships – Is your partner distancing themselves from close family?
 What about close, sober friends?
 If so, they may be prioritizing their substance use over the people closest to them.

-If you suspect your partner is abusing substances, don’t jump to conclusions.
+If you suspect you are dating someone with an addiction, don’t jump to conclusions.
 Showing one or even several of these behaviors doesn’t confirm abuse.
 Instead, gently bring up what you are noticing to him or her.
 Express genuine interest and concern and give them a chance to explain.

 If you learn that your significant other is, in fact, addicted to drugs or alcohol, you have difficult decisions to make.
 If you’re going to continue your relationship, either as a partner or otherwise, you need to know how best to support them.
 Keep the following tips in mind to make your relationship work as effectively as possible.